Interview with the School of Advanced Military Studies & Manuel Noriega (11/23/2007)

 Noriega:

 The disaster of the invasion was made worst by the apprehension of medics and doctors as well by unnecessary attacks on hospitals and other health centers.
 In order to hide the disaster, the US military impeded access of the Red Cross as well as the press.
-According to Noriega, this allowed the US military to destroy evidence of crimes committed during the invasion in the affected zones.
+This allowed the US military to destroy evidence of crimes committed during the invasion in the affected zones.

 The Americans, with their twelve thousand soldiers stationed in Panama, did not need another twenty thousand men if their goal was really to capture me.
 If that were the case, they could send one hundred men or Delta Force to capture me or kill me.
 The reason the Americans went ahead with the invasion was Orwellian.
 The Americans have a law that prohibits the assassination of foreign leaders.
 Evidently, of course, they have a no law against invading a sovereign country and killing hundreds of men, women, and babies.
 No, the invasion was not intended to capture me.
 They wanted me dead in any case like they had Premier Maurice Bishop of Grenada dead.